moq-wg/moq-transport/draft-ietf-moq-transport.md

 cache, and forward it.
 There are two subtypes of this message.
 When the message type is 0x00, the optional Object Payload Length field is present.
 When the message type ix 0x02, the field is not present.

+OBJECT messages are transmitted over unidirectional streams and can also be transmitted over datagrams if the object or objects fit into a single datagram.
+For larger objects, a stream needs to be used.
+Streams are by default reliable and datagrams are by default unreliable, but implementations can provide equivalent levels of reliability, including the support of a time-to-live parameter that indicates when to stop retransmitting lost data from the stream or datagram.

 The format of the OBJECT message is as follows: